US, states weigh farmland restrictions after Chinese balloon

 “We’ve had a lot of problems with China lately in the air.
 Big balloons flying over us.
 We look at this as a national and state security bill, for Wyoming and the United States,” said Rep. Bill Allemand, a Republican from Casper.

-Lawmakers on Monday rejected Allemand’s proposal to ban ownership of more than an acre of land by people from countries considered state sponsors of terrorism, including Russia and China.
+Lawmakers on Monday rejected Allemand’s proposal to ban ownership of more than an acre of land by people from China, Russia and countries the U.S. government considers state sponsors of terrorism.
 Skeptics said it would be difficult to police due to the complex web of title companies and holding corporations in agricultural real estate.

 “This is very easy to get around,” Republican Rep. Martha Lawley said.
 “We may end the day feeling good about ourselves, but we’ve opened up to a lot of liability.”